 - Maintaining electronic databases and all electronic materials and documents related to law cases using relevant e-Discovery software

 - Local and international law firms

 - Finance and insurance firms

 Find Your Place in a Growing, Multibillion-Dollar Industry

 Recent trends indicate that law firms increasingly use technology and computer software for managing documents and preparing for trials.
-In today’s technology-driven environment, paralegals must be equipped with electronic database-management expertise and be current on the latest e-Discovery software.
+In today’s technology-driven environment, paralegals should be equipped with electronic database-management expertise and be current on the latest e-Discovery software.
 E-Discovery refers to all electronic materials that are searched, located and secured as resources for a trial.
 These include emails, text messages, phone records, accounting databases, websites and other electronic documents.

 At Bryan University, we give you a clear pathway to these exciting opportunities, so that you’re ready to make your next career move as soon as you graduate.
 Learn how we can put you on the path.